 - Enhance the capacity of professionals who work with individuals with intellectual and developmental disabilities.

-- Participate in the development of a society that fully includes individuals with intellectual and developmental disabilities.
+- Promote the development of a society that fully includes individuals with intellectual and developmental disabilities.

-- Build an effective, responsive, well managed, responsibly-governed, and sustainable organization.
+- Sustain an effective, responsive, well managed, and responsibly-governed organization.